-It's Tomorrow Already (1998) is almost completely different from its predecessors.
-This is third and final Irresistible Force album and was released some time after Rising High Records' chillout wave was on the wane.
+His third album It's Tomorrow Already (1998) is almost completely different from its predecessors, released some time after Rising High Records' popular chillout wave was on the wane.
 Morris found a new home with experimental breakbeat/hip hop label Ninja Tune and delivered a spellbinding release.
 Whereas previously his sound was more based on ambient techno and trance, It's Tomorrow Already mines the equally fertile and far-out fringes of trip hop.
 Highlights include the lazy space funk workouts "12 O'clock" and "Nepalese Bliss"; also a must-hear is a separately released remix of "Nepalese Bliss" by DJ Food which captures the sweet stoner vibe of Ninja Tune's chillout material to utter perfection.

-During the 1990's Mixmaster Morris also recorded the two quirky Dreamfish albums with German ambient maestro Pete Namlook and curated the first volume of Rising High's pioneering Chill Out Or Die compilation series: all are well worth hearing.
+During the 90's Morris also recorded the two quirky Dreamfish albums with German ambient maestro Pete Namlook and curated the first volume of Rising High's pioneering Chill Out Or Die compilation series: all are well worth hearing.